-Knowing that most people will also have their own personal activities, both on a work and on a personal level, by default you’ll find a number of already created folders and projects for you to add your personal (private) and any shared work.
+Knowing that most people will also have their own personal activities, both on a work and on a personal level, by default you’ll find a number of already created folders and projects for you to add your personal (private) and any shared jobs.
 You’ll have your own personal Dashboard for your personal or private TODOs.

 We’ve played around a bit with our trial to set up a hybrid of all of these:

-- Stream – this is a list of the most recent changes which have been happening on the various tasks
+- Stream – this is a list of the most recent changes which have been happening

-- Workload – this view allows a PM to see which the workload per resource, so that one can determine where resources are overbooked or not being used to capacity
+- Workload – this allows a PM to see which the workload per resource, so that one can determine where resources are overbooked or not being used to capacity